-POTESTA reviewed the water quality data for the Mannington Water Works, and observed a secondary maximum contaminant level (MCL) exceedance for sulfate (secondary MCLs are non-enforceable federal guidelines for aesthetic quality) and a primary MCL for lead.
+POTESTA reviewed the water quality data for the Community of Claywood Park, and observed secondary maximum contaminant level (MCL) exceedances for aluminum, manganese, and pH (secondary MCLs are non-enforceable federal guidelines for aesthetic quality).
 POTESTA obtained relevant (i.e., within the previous five years) raw water quality data for review.
-POTESTA observed raw water exceedances for aluminum and manganese when using secondary MCLs for finished water as comparison.
+POTESTA observed raw water exceedances for aluminum, iron, and manganese when using secondary MCLs for finished water as comparison.
 For additional information on the finished water quality, please review the consumer confidence report for a yearly summary of the water quality.